VishuBa/hello-world/README.md

 # hello-world
-learning Git
+learning Git.
-this is done by driving through the github-guide hope I could learn this fast..
+this is done by driving through the github-guide, hope I could learn this fast..